rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/index.rst

 ..
 TIP::
    For instructions on using the Cloud Block Storage boot-from-volume feature, see
-   :kc-article:`Boot a server from a Cloud Block Storage volume <boot-a-server-from-a-cloud-block-storage-volume>`.
+   :how-to:`Boot a server from a Cloud Block Storage volume <boot-a-server-from-a-cloud-block-storage-volume>`.

 The Rackspace technical documentation provides many more details about Cloud Block Storage.
 Begin exploring